LeonardoLancia/App-YostMiniWireless2LSL/readme.md

 # App-YostMiniWireless2LSL

-Code to create a LSL stream including one or more data types (e.g. accelleration, orientation, etc.) from one or more Yost 3Space Mini Wirelees IMU sensors connected to the PC via a wireless dongle.
+Simple code to create a LSL stream including one or more data types (e.g. accelleration, orientation, etc.) from one or more Yost 3Space Mini Wirelees IMU sensors connected to the PC via a wireless dongle.

 Before launching the streaming the scripts performs several initialization operations: